pascalhorton/HydroSnap/README.md

 ![comparison](https://github.com/user-attachments/assets/f8c3a3c3-2aa4-45f2-b9b5-d322370118dc)

-Example of a flow accumulation before (left) and after (right) alignment with HydroSnap.
+Example of a flow accumulation before (left) and after (right) alignment with hydro-snap.
 The DEM on the right has been aligned with the mapped stream network, ensuring accurate hydrological flow paths.